mhawari/kitchen-scalr/README.md

 # <a name="title"></a> Kitchen::Scalr

+Note: This repository is no longer updated!
+The official repository for this plugin with up to date documentation is now at https://github.com/scalr-integrations/kitchen-scalr/

 A Test Kitchen Driver for Scalr.
 This driver creates an instance on Scalr by creating a Farm containing a single Farm Role and granting Test Kitchen access to the corresponding server.
 It can work in two modes:
 * **Image Mode:** (default) The user provides an image name and the driver will automatically create a role corresponding to this image as well as instanciate this role in a farm.
 * **Role Mode:** the user provides a role id and the driver will instanciate it in a farm